Kaskelotval/TNM084Projekt/README.md

+Project done in TNM084 to study procedurally generated textures and shapes.
+This is a landscape generator that uses WebGl and Three.js.

 To create these shapes, the application uses Simplex Noise \cite{simplex}.
 The code for the noise was downloaded from the [Ashima Github](https://github.com/ashima/webgl-noise)
 All the hills, shores, mountains and sea in the application are calculated and executed in the shaders.